 'Craft': This feature will explore the continued growth of beer and ciders purporting to be 'craft' brands.
-What sort of growth is this part of the market seeing at present and how long can it be sustained?
-What do pioneers of the British craft movement make of recent efforts by multinational drinks companies to cash in on the trend with their own 'craft' offerings?
+What do craft pioneers make of efforts by multinational drinks companies to cash in on the trend with their own 'craft' offerings?
+And, given that craft brands thrive on the perception that they are small and artisan, can they ever provide the scale multinationals need to make them pay?